nolannbiron/arbitrage-ftm/README.md

 # arbitrage-ftm
-An arbitrage bot using UniswapV2 FlashLoan and FlashSwap (not profitable at the moment)
+An arbitrage bot for Fantom network using UniswapV2 FlashLoan and FlashSwap (not profitable at the moment)